nikballal/CloudSOC/README.md

 ## Introduction

-In this project, a honeynet is created to simulate attacks on endpoints and measure key security metrics upon remediation using NIST-800 framework.
+In this project, a honeynet is created to simulate attacks on endpoints and measure key security metrics.

 2 sentinel watchlists are created with geo ipv4 data and using the logs forwarded to log analytics workspace from various endpoints, we build attack maps, trigger alerts, and create incidents.